Best Things To Do in Isle of Skye, Scotland by JetSettingFools.com

 Glamping on Isle of Skye

-Looking for a remote-but-not-so-rustic place to stay on Isle of Skye, Scotland?
+Looking for a remote-but-not-so-rustic place to stay on Isle of Skye?
 Glamping pods on Skye might be just what you’re looking for!
-Wigwam Holidays offers pods in several locations across the island.
+Wigwam Holidays offers pods in several locations.

 Vacation Apartments on Isle of Skye

-We think renting a holiday apartment is a good choice for travelers staying on Isle of Skye longer than just a few days.
-During our weeklong trip, we stayed in a wonderful studio apartment.
-The Portree Garden Room is located a short walk from the center of town and features a small kitchenette.
-Check availability for your stay!
+We believe renting a holiday apartment is a good choice for travelers staying longer than just a few days.
+Perfect for our weeklong trip, The Portree Garden Room is located a short walk from the center of town and features a small kitchenette.

 What To Pack for your Isle of Skye Vacation

-Tips on What To Pack for your Isle of Skye Vacation, Scotland
+Tip on What To Pack for your Trip to Portree, Scotland

 Our final travel tips are all about what to pack in your suitcase or backpack.
-You can find more on our dedicated Travel Packing Tips page.
+So grab our FREE Checklist and let’s get you to Scotland!

 Sturdy Shoes